 Two-Way Audio Quality

-Both the Wyze Cam and the Cloud Cam comes with a two-way audio.
+Both the Wyze Cam and the Cloud Cam come with two-way audio.
 That means you can talk to the person on the other side of the camera through the app.
-Well, most of the home security camera allow it these days.
+Well, most home security cameras allow it these days.
 Hence, the only thing that’s of concern is sound quality.